gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 We recommend WireGuard over OpenVPN because it is much faster.
 For setup a WireGuard Client, please check out [here](../wireguard_client).

-If you have already bought OpenVPN service from a provider, but you don't know how to get the configuration file, please refer to [get configuration files from VPN service providers](#get-configuration-files-from-openvpn-service-providers).
+If you have already bought OpenVPN service from a provider, but you don't know how to get the configuration file, please refer to [get configuration files from OpenVPN service providers](#get-configuration-files-from-openvpn-service-providers).

 You can setup OpenVPN Client via web Admin Panel and [mobile app](../mobile_app).
 For the mobile app, it has already integrated NordVPN.